ephbaum/EphWordsBlog/src/content/blog/2023/12/2023-12-30-2023-week-52-after-52-weeks-a-smackles-form.md

 Also finally got around to watching the film adaptation of [Uncharted](https://www.imdb.com/title/tt1464335/) and it was just as hard as I expected- Mark Wahlberg is no Sully, Tom Holland is no ~Nathan Fillion~ Nathan Drake but the movie, overall, works pretty well all the same.

-I spent more time researching [luke S. May](https://www.historylink.org/File/4241) and his illustrious career in the newspapers.
+I spent more time researching [Luke S. May](https://www.historylink.org/File/4241) and his illustrious career in the newspapers.
 I've been casually looking into his exploits for years, since I read his name in connection to the [Erland's Point murders](https://www.historylink.org/File/5558) and recalling hearing his name here and there over the years- so I've been doing some searching through the newspapers and reading of his exploits in the region in the 20's and 30's.
 There are a lot of interesting characters in the region around that time to be sure...

 Anyway, there were a variety of things that happened on Wednesday